YOUR DOCTOR’S PRIORITIES

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Also, in this article, I am not trying to denigrate doctors, some of whom do a superb job.
+Also, this article does not seek to denigrate doctors, many of whom do a superb job.
 However, as a patient you need to be aware of the problems within the health professions.

 The principle of this article.
 A simple, but profound principle of relationships and economic benefit is that anything that gets between the doctor and patient will interfere with the doctor-patient relationship and lower the quality of health care.